Nyakuni992/sql_hospital_data_records_project/README.md

 │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
 │
-├── tests/                              # Test scripts and quality files │
+├── tests/                              # Data validation & integrity checks
+│
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
+├── LICENSE                             # License information for the repository └── gitignore                          # Files and directories to be ignored by Git

 ```
 ---